GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Our Approach

 For cross-snippet modeling, our objective is to \emph{acquire a robust global representation for a gait sequence based on the snippet-level features}.
 As a pioneering attempt and to ensure a fair comparison with the base models~\cite{fan2023opengait,fan2023exploring}, we conduct cross-snippet modeling on the output of the backbone which corresponds to the \emph{frame-level} features.
 Specifically, we first apply \emph{Intra-Snippet Gathering} (the \emph{Gathering} step for intra-snippet modeling) on the frame-level features to derive snippet-level representations.
 Subsequently, we treat all snippets from a sequence as an unordered set and employ another Set Pooling~\cite{chao2019gaitset} to perform cross-snippet modeling.
 In practice, this is implemented using Temporal Max Pooling on all \emph{snippet-level} representations within a sequence.

-It is crucial to highlight that (1) GaitSnippet involves two \emph{\textbf{hierarchical}} unordered sets: frames within a snippet and all snippets within a sequence.
-However, the snippet-based modeling approach is \emph{\textbf{not}} permutation-invariant to the frame order, distinguishing it from methods that exclusively rely on unordered sets~\cite{chao2019gaitset,fan2023opengait}.
+It is crucial to highlight that (1) GaitSnippet involves two \emph{hierarchical} unordered sets: frames within a snippet and all snippets within a sequence.
+However, the snippet-based modeling approach is \emph{not} permutation-invariant to the frame order, distinguishing it from methods that exclusively rely on unordered sets~\cite{chao2019gaitset,fan2023opengait}.
 Unlike unordered sets, the use of snippets enables the exploitation of local temporal context in frame-level feature extraction, which is vital for learning discriminative and complementary features for individual silhouettes.
-(2) At the end of the backbone, Temporal Max Pooling employed for both intra-snippet and cross-snippet modeling makes the sequence-level features equivalent to the maximum of all frames\footnote{We provide further discussion about the role of Temporal Max Pooling in Section~\ref{sec:discuss_modeling} of the supplementary material.}.
+(2) At the end of the backbone, Temporal Max Pooling employed for both intra-snippet and cross-snippet modeling makes the sequence-level features equivalent to the maximum of all frames.
 Yet the intermediate output from intra-snippet modeling is essential for enabling Snippet-Level Supervision.
+Further discussion about the role of Temporal Max Pooling is provided in Section~\ref{sec:discuss_modeling} of the appendix.